samuelsouchier/image-editor/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via Jest.
+Run `npm run test` to execute the unit tests via Jest.
 This project uses Spectator and Jest and makes an extensive use of snapshot testing to spot unwanted template changes.

 ## Using the app